gluster/glusterfs/doc/hacker-guide/en-US/markdown/inode.md

 corresponding inode present in the inode table.
 If a inode for a file/directory cannot be found in the inode table, glusterfs tries to resolve it by sending a lookup on the entry for which the inode is needed.
-If lookup is successful, then a new inode correponding to the entry is added to the hash table present in the inode table.
+If lookup is successful, then a new inode corresponding to the entry is added to the hash table present in the inode table.
 Thus an inode present in the hash-table means, its an existing file/directory within the filesystem.
 The inode table also contains the hash size of the hash table (as of now it is hard coded to 14057.
 The hash value of